PyTables/PyTables/doc/source/usersguide/datatypes.rst

 microseconds (beware: smaller decimals will be lost!).

-PyTables also supports HDF5 H5T_ENUM *enumerations* (restricted sets of unique name and unique value pairs).The NumPy representation of an enumerated value (an Enum, see :ref:`EnumClassDescr`) depends on the concrete *base type* used to store the enumeration in the HDF5 file.
+PyTables also supports HDF5 H5T_ENUM *enumerations* (restricted sets of unique name and unique value pairs).
+The NumPy representation of an enumerated value (an Enum, see :ref:`EnumClassDescr`) depends on the concrete *base type* used to store the enumeration in the HDF5 file.
 Currently, only scalar integer values (both signed and unsigned) are